sshillyer/cs325-p1/project4/readme.txt

 ----------------------------------------

 The TSP Verifier (tsp-verifier.py) and TPSAllVisisted.py and watch.py
-files are in our two solutions files for easy testing.
-You can copy-paste the commands below to verify the solutions.
+files are in our two solutions files and in the root directory for easy testing.
+You can copy-paste the commands below to verify the solutions, in the solutions directory with the pre-submitted solutions, or in the root directory after computing a .txt.tour file as directed above.

 (For both folders)
 python tsp-verifier.py test-input-1.txt test-input-1.txt.tour